 You can install a removable wallpaper over a mate wall and it won't be the end of the world, but please consider the quality and nature of the paint underneath can have an important impact in the removal process.

 Never put a wallpaper over flaked paint since it will be wasting money: the paint gets attached to the wallpaper glue, the wall gets ruined and the adhesive too!

 Removable materials as well as fiber based materials are very sensitive to constant room humidity changes.

 Fiber based materials as our Traditional Pre-pasted need a sealer after the installation is completed in order to stay on the wall when there is humidity.

 Removable wallpapers are very sensitive to humidity too, changes in the room can affect the performance of the wallpaper.
 For example if you live in a house with constant air conditioning, you go on vacation and turn it off completely in the middle of the summer, it is very possible your Removable wallpaper will have some corners lifted when you come back.

-We offer a high tack peel and stick: our Smooth Peel and Stick has a stronger glue and that allows it to stay put in an environment with humidity fluctuations.
+We offer a high tack peel and stick: our Permanent Peel and Stick has a stronger glue and that allows it to stay put in an environment with humidity fluctuations.

 Never install a wallpaper on a wall with humidity spots.